leapcode/soledad/docs/incoming_box.rst

 Processing Incoming Messages
 -----------------------------
-* The Blobs containing the Incoming Messages need the capability to be marked as in one of the following states: PENDING, PROCESSING, PROCESSED.
+* The Blobs containing the Incoming Messages need the capability to be marked as in one of the following states: PENDING, PROCESSING, PROCESSED, FAILED.
-* The default state for a message in the Incoming Box is PENDING.
+* The default state for a new message in the Incoming Box is PENDING.
 * Before delivering a Message to a client for processing, the server MUST mark the blob that contains it as PROCESSING, reserving the message for this client so other replicas don't try to repeat the processing.
 * The server MAY expire the PROCESSING flag if the defined PROCESSING_THRESHOLD is passed, to avoid data left unusable by stalled clients.
 * A message marked as PROCESSING MUST only be marked as PROCESSED by the server when it receives a confirmation by the replica that initiated the download request.
 This confirmation signals that the message is ready to be deleted.
 * A Client MUST request to the server to mark an incoming message as PROCESSED only when there are guarantees that the incoming message has been processed without errors, and the parts resulting of its processing are acknowleged to have been uploaded successfully to the central replica in the server.

 Marking a Message as Failed
 ---------------------------

-* A Soledad Client SHOULD be able to mark a given message as temporarily failed.
+* A Soledad Client MUST be able to mark a given message as FAILED.
 This covers the case in which a given message failed to be decrypted by a implementation-related reason (for instance: uncatched exceptions related to encoding, wrong format in serialization).
 The rationale is that we don't want to increase overhead by retrying decryption on every syncing loop, but we don't want to discard a particular payload.
 Future versions of the client might implement bugfixes or workarounds to try succeed in the processing.
 * Therefore, a Soledad Client SHOULD be able to add its own version when it marks a message as temporarily failed.
-* After some versions, a message should be able to be marked as permanently failed
+* After some versions, a message SHOULD be able to be marked as permanently failed.
+* Reservation MUST be released, as any other replica MUST be able to pick the message to retry.
+This covers the case of a new replica being added with an updated version, which can be able to handle the failure.

 Deleting Incoming Messagges
 ---------------------------